uclaacm/hack-sprint-w20/session-6-internet-and-APIs/README.md

     }
 }
 ```
 What does this do?
 All this does, is adds a variable called `INSTANCE` and a function called `getInstance` that belongs to the class as a whole.
 This makes it so we can share one `NetworkSingleton` throughout our code more easily.
 All `getInstance` does is gets that `NetworkSingleton` or creates one if there isn't one.
+You may notice that both `NetworkSingleton` and `getInstance` take a `Context`.
+A context is simply a link to the global state of your app.

 Now, we need our one `NetworkSingleton` object to have our `RequestQueue`.
 Add the following code inside the `NetworkSingleton` class, but **outside of the companion object**.